dfalster/baad/README.md

 # BAAD: a Biomass And Allometry Database for woody plants

 [![Build Status](https://travis-ci.org/dfalster/baad.png?branch=master)](https://travis-ci.org/dfalster/baad)

 ## About

 The Biomass And Allometry Database (BAAD) contains data on the construction of woody plants across the globe.
 These data were gathered from over 170 published and unpublished scientific studies, most of which was not previously available in the public domain.
 It is our hope that making these data available will improve our ability to understand plant growth, ecosystem dynamics, and carbon cycling in the world's woody vegetation.
-The dataset is described in detail in the following article:

-	citation forthcoming.

 At time of publication, the BAAD contained 258526 measurements collected in 175 different studies, from 20950 individuals across 674 species.